Monthly Feature Story-December 2018-Shintoism

 These deities are worshipped at over 80,000 shrines.
 You may be surprised to know that the number exceeds that of convenience stores across Japan: 55,000.

-Shintoism is unique in that it is a tolerant religion which accepts the validity of other religions; it is common for believers to respect other religions and their practices and objects of worship.
-The major reason is that Shintoism has no founder, doctrine or scripture.
+Shintoism is unique in that it is a tolerant religion which accepts the validity of other religions.
+It is common for believers to respect other religions, as well as their practices and objects of worship.
+The major reason why is that Shintoism has no founder, doctrine or scripture.

-As a result of this feature of Shintoism, along with commercialism, you can see many Christmas decorations on the streets and in shops and restaurants in Japan this season.
+As a result of commercialism and the tolerance of Shintoism, you can see many Christmas decorations on the streets and in shops and restaurants in Japan this season.

 Back to Columns